 - Since adult Soil Mealy Bugs, suck on the sap of the roots, they do not ingest the DE.
 However, if the soil is dry, and the conditions are just right, if the DE makes contact with the surface of the bug, it can dehydrate it and kill it.
 However, DE is not a permanent solution to killing Soil Mealy Bugs.

 - In general if you have a large collection of African Violet plants, you can make it a habit of mixing DE with your potting mix soil, every time you use this mix to re-pot your African Violets.

-- If the plants are heavily infected, another method would be to carefully cut off the crown of the plant.
+- If the plants are heavily infected, another method would be to carefully cut off the crown of the plant using a sharp scalpel/knife.
 Take care not to touch the infected soil and cut above the soil level.
 Remove any leaves which were touching the infected soil.

 - Then transfer the cut crown to fresh soil, again taking care not to transfer any of the infected soil.

 - Remember to use a new clean pot and clean the old pot with bleach.
 Immediately discard the old soil and potting mix, to prevent further spreading of the Soil Mealy Bugs to other African Violet plants.

 - If you only have a few infected plants, you can put down leaves to save the plant variety and to produce baby plantlets.
 For more information on leaf propagation, visit blog post, “African Violet Leaf Propagation“.